Quantalabs/blog.rvind.dev/content/riemann.md

 ## Introduction

-In the late 19th century, classical composers of the romantic era began to play around with a new type of sound, one astray from the common sound of the Western musical world.
+In the late 19th century, composers of the romantic era began to play around with a new type of sound, one astray from the common sound of the Western musical world.
 The composers took the dull blues and greens of the Western classical palette and added a bright kermes red, deep tyrian purple, and a glaucous blueish-green.
-The result was a new type of music for the Western world: atonal music.
+They did this through the use of _chromaticism_ and _atonality_.

-Atonal music includes both the bold, assertive sound of [Schönberg](https://youtu.be/3bqlt1EOlwg) or [Stravinsky](https://youtu.be/EkwqPJZe8ms), and the dreamy, impressionistic sound of [Debussy](https://youtu.be/fe1pB9KqHRg) or [Ravel](https://youtu.be/Tzv1sDPmQ10).
-Broadly speaking, atonal music lacks a tonal center.
-This means, for the listener, the common feelings of tension and release in music are not there.
-Take for example the following musical passage; on the first chord, we feel at home.
-We then feel the tension grow as we go up, and feel it release as we go back home.
+Atonality is music which has no tonal center, i.e. atonal music sounds much different than music we might be used to.
+For example, take Schoenberg's [3 Klavierstücke, Op.
+11: No. 1, Mäßige Viertel](https://www.youtube.com/watch?v=Nuevj2APlrM).
+Chromaticism sounds more familiar, and keeps a tonal center, but will use notes outside the key (see Debussy's [Prélude à l'aprés-midi d'un Faune](https://youtu.be/jlLoXvamfZw)) Both forms of composition, however, are used by composers to stray from the techniques of tonal music and tonality[^1].

 <p style="text-align: center;" align="center" id="IVI"></p>
 <p align="center">
 <midi-player src="/riemann/IVI.mid" sound-font> </midi-player>
 </p>

-This is an example of tonal music.
+This is an example of tonality.
 Tonal music is music that is built off of some type of scale, which will imply a tonal center.
 The two most common ones are the major and minor scales.
 Using these scales, we can build chords using only the notes in the scale, such as those above.
 Using the notes of the scale helps keep our tonal center (the first note of the scale, or the root), and thus we are able to create feelings of tension by venturing away from the root and release by returning.

-By straying from tonal music, the Late Romantic-era composers created music in which conventional methods of analysis could not work.
+By venturing farther away from tonality, the Late Romantic-era composers created music in which conventional methods of analysis could not work.
 This led to the creation of transformational theory, which instead of looking at musical objects in relation to the tonic, it viewed them in relation to each other.
 Instead of thinking of a \\(I-V\\) cadence (the first two chords from the snippet above), we think of a "Dominant operation".
 We look at the chords in context of the surrounding musical objects, i.e. we care less about the content of the chord itself and more about how we got to the chord and how we leave it.

 ## Basic Music Theory